-About once every two weeks, in an alley between Bowen Hall and the North Garage that is typically used as a loading dock, a forge," Amos said.
-"I rigged up the jankiest forge you could possibly imagine, from sheet metal from a charcoal grill.
-That's how I got started."
+About once every two weeks, in an alley between Bowen Hall and the North Garage that is typically used as a loading dock, a

 Amos began blacksmithing as an undergraduate at Dartmouth College.
 His theater-shop class instructors hadn't honored a promise to teach welding in the course, so he brought it up to them.